Dacada/rpi-home-setup/README.md

 In this order:

-- Add the ssh config here (after ive tested it)
 - Set up the pihole on ansible
+- Add script to refresh dynamoc DNS to bastion
 - Centralize logging to fileserver
 - Set up automatic updates
 - Set up monitoring